This Strawberry Shortcake Cake gives a new twist to an old classic. Vanilla cake layers, fresh strawberries, and mascarpone cream!

 Tips for making this Strawberry Shortcake Cake

-- To make it even easier, you can use my favourite modified box mix recipe for the cake layers instead.
+- To make it even easier, you can use my favorite modified box mix recipe for the cake layers instead.

 - For best results, make sure your cream, whisk, and bowl are chilled.
 This gives the whipped cream the most volume.